Climate change: what is the cause? What solutions can we apply?

 Parenting Style for Successful Kids

 If you are looking for a way to raise a child who listens and succeeds, try this parenting style.
-The name sounds gloomy, but it is a tried and true method of child-rearing.
+The name sounds gloomy, but it is a tried-and-true method of child-rearing.
 It is Authoritative parenting, practicing high love and high limits.

 These parents participate in a give-and-take relationship with their kids.
 They explain behavior and limits.
 A bonus: this style works well with both compliant and strong-willed children.
 This helps kids develop self-reliance, do well in school, and become socially adept.